renukaKandii/promptLY/ReadME.md

 **Model Download:**
 - **Requires internet connection** for initial ~1.5-2GB model download
-- Download happens automatically on first use
+- Download happens automatically when you run the create command
 - Takes 5-10 minutes depending on internet speed
 - **After download, works completely offline!**
-- Progress can be checked in DevTools console
+- Progress can be checked in chrome://components

 **Language Support:**
 - Currently limited to English, Spanish, Japanese